syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 # Responsive

 The Grid control has support for responsive behavior based on client browser's width and height.
 To enable responsive, the `is-responsive` property should be true.
+In Desktop and Tablet mode, to render scroller set `min-width` property.
 Following are three modes of responsive layout available in grid based on client width.

 * Mobile(<321px)
 * Tablet (321px to 800px)